Volunteering

 Both visiting and volunteering will probably involve you funding yourself.

-You will also need to check out how well the host organisation is able to utilise volunteers, as unless they have a properly run ‘programme’ this can be a bit hit and miss.
+You will need to check out how well the host organisation is able to utilise volunteers, as unless they have a properly run ‘programme’ this can be a bit hit and miss.
 For example, the NGOs we support all operate in different ways, and many are not set up to accommodate volunteers.

-During the coming months we are going to develop these pages on visiting and volunteering.
+We are going to develop these pages on visiting and volunteering.
 In the meantime, if we can help with advice or suggestions, please get in contact, via: volunteering@sssk.org.uk

-Note that individual NGOs will have specific criteria when looking for volunteers.
-Most obviously, this may involve speaking the appropriate local language and/or to be able to commit the right amount of time.
 We would also like to suggest that people look for the volunteering opportunities here at home with some of the development agencies, many of whom are working in relevant areas to tackle poverty and deprivation which lies behind the situation of many of the street children whom our NGOs seek to help.